Rezzorex/ChiseledBookshelfAnimations/README.md

 >pip install numpy

 ## Note:
-The data packs generated currently only works on snapshot 22w46a with the "update_1_20" data pack enabled.
+The data packs generated currently only works on snapshot 22w46a or later with the "update_1_20" data pack enabled.